iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted160012/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.ca.covid19.exposurenotifications 2 reviews"/>
 </p>

+> very disappointed!
+I first downloaded it help contribute data that would help the state, country,and even the world.
+I Don't like the fact that bloototh always has to b on<br> :date: __2021-04-17 06:47:59__

 > This app needs the option to report if you have been near another user running this app but not tested positive so you can verify the app is actually doing something.
 I reinstalled this app to see if it has been changed.
 While it now shows its active, it still fails to show it is actually functioning correctly.
 It needs to show it is actually communicating with others using this app by showing you were near someone else using this app.
 Still no response, guess their just part of the Covid scam<br> :date: __2021-04-08 00:01:15__

 > Not really see working<br> :date: __2021-04-05 05:02:45__